rpaglin/NanodegreePrj2/README.md

 # About The Project
 The project is intended as a training exercise and is related to machine learning classification of messages exchanged during an emergency

+## Motivation

+The software explore machine learning methodologies usage in the context of communication management during disaster event

 ## Prerequisites

 The software uses the following libraries: